 Undergraduate students are invited to submit proposals for the Phoebe Rothman Giddon Brandeis Alumna Undergraduate Research Fellowship.
-Recipients will be funded to conduct Fall or Spring semester research under the supervision of a Brandeis Faculty member.
+Recipients will be funded to conduct summer semester research under the supervision of a Brandeis faculty member.

 Funding priority will be given to applicants who meet the following criteria:

-- Students whose proposals are selected for funding will receive a stipend ranging from $1,250-5,000.
+- Students whose proposals are selected for funding will receive a stipend ranging from $1,250 to $5,000.
 The award amount will depend upon the number of proposals funded.

 How to Apply